ucldc/appstrap/README.md

 ## pmake

 [pkgsrc](http://www.pkgsrc.org) where have you been all my life?
-So glad to finally find this from NetBSD.
-I wrote a little wrapper for it.
+So glad to finally find this from NetBSD -- it works on Linux too!
+I wrote a little wrapper for it so I can do one command installs of these NetBSD packages for my app stack.

 ### Install appstrap